Reuben B. Showalter: Biography

-Showalter was born on June 3, 1842 in Smithfield, Pennsylvania.
+Showalter was born on June 3, 1842, in Smithfield, Pennsylvania.
 He would later reside in Lancaster, Wisconsin, Richland County, Wisconsin and Beetown, Wisconsin.
-During the American Civil War, he served with the 2nd Regiment Wisconsin Volunteer Cavalry of the Union Army.
+During the American Civil War, he served with the 2nd Wisconsin Cavalry Regiment of the Union Army.
 Showalter later became a bank president.
-He died on January 27, 1912.

 Political career

 Showalter was elected to the Assembly in 1886 and 1888.
 Other positions he held include alderman and Mayor of Lancaster and Chairman Grant County, Wisconsin board of supervisors.
 He was a Republican.

+Personal life and family

+Reuben Showalter was the last of six children born to Reuben K. Showalter and his wife Rachel (née Brownfield) Showalter.
+His father died when he was a young child, and he moved with his mother and siblings to a farm in the town of Lancaster, in Grant County, Wisconsin.

+Two of Showalter's older brothers also served in the Union Army.
+His brother John was an officer in the same company as Reuben, Company C of the 2nd Wisconsin Cavalry Regiment.
+His eldest brother, Levi, was second lieutenant of Company C in the 2nd Wisconsin Infantry Regiment and was wounded at Gettysburg.

+Reuben married Martha Jane Arthur in 1868.
+They had at least three children together, though only two survived to adulthood.

+Reuben Showalter died on January 27, 1912, after a period of declining health.
+He was interred at Lancaster's Hillside Cemetery.